-1. Alappuzha Beach.
-This beach is so popular in the local area that it is even considered as the Venice of East.
+This beach is so popular in the local area that it is even considered the Venice of East.
 Furthermore, it is also enjoyed as a very important place in the maritime history of Kerala.
 Right now it is quite famous for its boat races, backwater holidays and so much more.

 Alappuzha is a little town located in the Indian state of Kerala.
 The small town is famous for its scenic beauty.
 People come here from all over the world to enjoy the beauty of nature.
 The distance to Kochi from Indian metro cities like Bangalore, Chennai, Kolkata, Mumbai, and Delhi is 530 km, 690 km, 2367 km, 1320 km, and 2694 km respectively.

-By Air.
 The nearest airport is situated in Kochi.
 Being one of the major cities in South India, there is no doubt that Kochi is properly connected with other cities.
 Kochi has its airport, Kochi International Airport.
-It is 90 kilometres away from the beach.
+It is 90 kilometers away from the beach.
 After arriving at Kochi airport, you can board a bus or car to reach Alappuzha beach.

-By Train.
 Kochi is well-connected with other cities by rail routes.
 You can board trains from junctions like Howrah, New Delhi, Bandra Terminus, etc. situated in these metro cities of India to reach Kochi.
-Alappuzha railway station is the nearest railway station, which is 1 kilometre away from the beach.
-The other railway station, which is 60 kilometres away from the beach is Ernakulum.
+Alappuzha railway station is the nearest railway station, which is 1 kilometer away from the beach.
+The other railway station, which is 60 kilometers away from the beach is Ernakulum.